ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 ## When to use

-- For information browsing (as opposed to searching)
+- Browsing for information (as opposed to searching)
-- To group heterogeneous types of content
+- Grouping heterogeneous types of content
 - To provide a visual boundary, allowing users to easily navigate through:
   - several distinct items
   - To enhance information browsing